 Cats in general hate baths, there are always exceptions, you run in to the occassional cat that loves water but more often than not I would not expect this reaction.

 Cats for the most part take care of cleaning themselves; with regular burshing it is possible that bathing may not be neccessary.
-There are occassions that you a bath is neccessary like the cat gets in to something, drags a tail in the cat box, has excessive dandriff or shedding.
+There are occassions that a bath is neccessary; if your cat gets in to something, drags a tail in the cat box, or has excessive sheeding and/or dandriff may be some reasons you might feel a bath is neccessary.

 Sometimes my cat just smells or the coat starts to get a bit dull and a bath is neccessary; generally I give my cat a bath twice a year.